njwright92/portfolio/README.md

 # Portfolio
 This React-based portfolio project showcases my development skills from nuCamps fullStack development program and incorporates popular dependencies to ensure a seamless user experience.
 The project includes links to other sites I've developed and features a form for requesting custom site development.
+The react branch holds the up to date code and gh-pages holds the production build code.

 ## Libraries: